-In this section we describe the syntax of the for loop structure.
-As a preview, consider Figure 1 which shows a for loop that prints out the first five integers, beginning with zero.
+In this section we describe the syntax of the the for loop structure.
 The generic structure of a for loop is

 '''

 for ( Starting condition; Continuation criterion; increment/decrement ) {

 Loop body

+}

 '''

 The Starting condition, Continuation criterion and the increment/decrement rule are expressions that the control how the loop counter changes on each pass through the loop.
-A loop counter, is a C/C++ variable.
-Often the loop counter is an integer variable, and often it is a single letter label like i, j, or k.
-However, the loop counter, starting condition, continuation criterion and increment/decrement can use any numeric variable type including int, long, and float.
+A loop counter, is an Arduino variable.
+Often, the loop counter is an integer variable, and often it is a single letter label like i, j, or k.
+However, a loop counter, starting condition, continuation criterion and increment/decrement can be numeric variable types such as int, long, and float.
+Figure 1 shows a for loop that prints out the first five integers, beginning with zero.

-The Starting condition assigns the initial value of the loop counter.
-The Continuation criterion is a logical statement that compares the loop counter to a value.
+The starting condition assigns the initial value of the loop counter.
+The continuation criterion is a logical statement that compares the loop counter to a value.
 The loop body is executed only if the continuation criterion is met.
 The increment/decrement rule is the formula for changing the loop counter on each pass through the loop.
-Table 1 gives some examples of common combinations of starting conditions, continuation criteria, and increment/decrement rules.
-Table 2 lists common examples of just the increment/decrement expression.
+Table 2 gives some examples of common combinations of starting conditions, continuation criteria, and increment/decrement rules.
+Table 1 lists common examples of just the increment/decrement expression.